lilactown/bs-most/README.md

 }
 ```

+An example of implementing the Redux architecture in a ReasonReact project can be [seen here](https://github.com/Lokeh/reason-autocomplete).

 ## How do I use it?

 The Most.js [API docs](https://github.com/cujojs/most/blob/master/docs/api.md) are probably the best source of information about each method.
 This library attempts to provide very low-level bindings, except for what's noted in the **What's different** section.